passes-org/passes/docs/packages/reqs/quickstart.md

 ### RequestTopic

-Let's make a request type that allows us to ask the user a yes-or-no question, and they can accept the request with a boolean representing their answer.
+Let's make a request topic that allows us to ask the user a yes-or-no question, and they can accept the request with a boolean representing their answer.

 ```typescript
 import { Codecs, RequestTopic } from '@passes/reqs';